-Numerator: Aboriginal/ non-Indigenous/ total students participating in vocational education and training
+Numerator: Aboriginal or otal students participating in vocational education and training

 Detail of analysis: Indirectly age-standardised rate per 100 population; and/or indirectly age-standardised ratio, based on the Australian standard

-Aboriginal & non-Indigenous population: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2017; and the Aboriginal estimated resident population as at 30 June 2016, developed by PHIDU based on the ABS Estimates of Aboriginal and Torres Strait Islander Australians, June 2016.
+Aboriginal students: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2020; and the Aboriginal estimated resident population as at 30 June 2020.

-Total population: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2017; and the ABS Estimated Resident Population, 30 June 2016.
+Total students: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2020; and the ABS Estimated Resident Population, 30 June 2016.